Extracting transport coefficients from local ground-state currents: Discussion

 In this work, we showed that measurements of ground-state currents of gapped many-body systems are sufficient to extract the local Hall marker.
 In particular, using the quasi-local nature of correlations in gapped quantum many-body systems together with the finite velocity of the spread of correlations, we showed that the relevant information is already encoded in the short-time behavior of the correlation function.
-Furthermore, we discuss how static ground-state currents encode the same information, thereby providing a concrete experimental protocol how to extract transport coefficients from ground-state currents alone.
-We confirmed our general arguments by numerical simulations of the paradigmatic Chern insulator state of fermions in a completely filled Hofstadter band.
+Furthermore, we discuss how static ground-state currents encode the same information, thereby providing a concrete experimental protocol to extract transport coefficients from ground-state currents alone.
+We confirmed our general arguments by numerical simulations of the paradigmatic Chern insulator state of non-interacting fermions in a completely filled Hofstadter band, as well as the strongly-correlated bosonic Laughlin state in a half-filled Hofstadter band.

 From an experimental perspective, while measuring hundreds of further-range currents might be challenging using existing platforms~\cite{Impertro2024}, we identified a realistic scheme based on the evaluation of a single ($c_0$) coefficient, which only requires four local diagonal current measurements.